Lactulose: Pregnancy

-No evidence of harm to the baby has been found when used during pregnancy.
+No evidence of harm to the fetus has been found when used during pregnancy.
 It is generally regarded as safe during breastfeeding.

 Side effects

 Common side effects of lactulose are abdominal cramping, borborygmus, and flatulence.
 In normal individuals, overdose is considered uncomfortable, but not life-threatening.
 Uncommon side effects are nausea and vomiting.
 In sensitive individuals, such as the elderly or people with reduced kidney function, excess lactulose dosage can result in dehydration and electrolyte disturbances such as low magnesium levels.
 Ingestion of lactulose does not cause a weight gain because it is not digestible, with no nutritional value.
-Although lactulose is less likely to cause dental caries than sucrose, as a sugar, a potential for this exists.
-This should be taken into consideration when taken by people with a high susceptibility to this condition.
+Although lactulose is less likely to cause dental caries than sucrose, as a sugar, a potential for this exists, which is relevant when taken by people with a high susceptibility to this condition.